BYRIO/krita-webdoc-zh/user_manual/selections.rst

 Selection.

 .. note::
-    If you have multiple levels of transparency when you convert a selection to vector, you will lose the grey values.
+    If you have multiple levels of transparency when you convert a selection to vector, you will lose the gray values.

 Common Shortcuts while Using Selections
 ---------------------------------------